DABUR

 (([email protected];))

-Oct 3 (Reuters) - Shares of Dabur India DABU.NS fell as much as 7.7% in early trade on Thursday, after the consumer goods maker forecast its first quarterly revenue decline in four years, citing weak demand in its food and beverages segment.
+Oct 3 (Reuters) - Shares of Dabur India DABU.NS fell as much as 7.8% on Thursday, after the consumer goods maker forecast its first quarterly revenue decline in four years, citing weak demand in its food and beverages segment.

-The stock was set for its worst day since mid-March 2022, and was among the top losers on the Nifty FMCG index .NIFTYFMCG which was down 0.74%.
+The stock was last down 5.4%, on track for its worst day since mid-March 2022, and was the top loser on the Nifty FMCG index .NIFTYFMCG which was down 1%.

-This would mark its first revenue drop since the quarter ended June 2020, according to LSEG data.
+The food and beverage segment contributes around 30% to Dabur's revenue.
+This would mark the company's first decline in revenue since the quarter ended June 2020, according to LSEG data.

 The company faced a buildup of inventory and had to reduce channel inventory to boost distributor interest, said analysts at Antique Stock Broking.